 For Hedera mainnet nodes, contributing to consensus and persisting state are the priorities.
 The hashgraph, which carries within it all the transactions that change the state, is constantly pruned after transactions are assigned a place in consensus order.
 Mainnet nodes can delete older portions of the hashgraph because the algorithm delivers finality – once a transaction has been assigned a timestamp and ordered and then applied to the state there is no chance that that will be reversed.
 Consequently, there is no need to keep historical transactions around in case they might be necessary to apply them in a different order.
 To prevent such historical transactions from filling up the node’s storage, mainnet nodes delete historical transactions.

 But there is value in the history being persisted, even if not by mainnet nodes.
 An auditor might want to determine the identities of the parties that sent HBAR to a given account, or the times of those transfers, neither of which would be available from the state (e.g. the balances of the accounts) alone.

 It is the mirror nodes in the Hedera architecture that, in addition to maintaining state, can also store transaction history.
-A particular mirror can choose whether to store all history, no history, or possibly only a fraction of the history, perhaps only for particular transaction types, particular accounts, etc. In addition to the history, mirror nodes store information that allows it to prove that its history is correct, even for some kinds of partial histories.
+A particular mirror can choose whether to store all history, no history, or possibly only a fraction of the history, perhaps only for particular transaction types, particular accounts, etc. In addition to the history, mirror nodes store information that allows them to prove that their history is correct, even for some kinds of partial histories.
 So a malicious mirror node is unable to lie about what it is storing.
 A client seeking a transaction from the past would query an appropriate mirror for the record of that transaction.
 As the burden of storing history is borne by mirrors and not mainnet nodes, the latter can be optimized for the more fundamental role of consensus and state storage.